Scienceography: the study of how science is written: Structure analysis

 We manually checked a large sample of papers and found the first two were by far the most common methods used.
 Therefore, we built scripts using regular expressions to detect their usage.
 For the first case, any string after the special character `\%' and before the next newline are extracted as comments.
 Similarly, for the second case, we identify all instances of commands ``comment\_tag'' that ignore their parameter, and then extract all subsequent text within a ``comment\_tag'' environment.

 The advice on \arxiv\ to authors uploading their papers is to remove comments from their submissions\footnote{See \url{http://arxiv.org/help/faq/whytex}}.
-However, the above procedure found comments in 90.4\% of math papers and 95.3\% of CS papers.
+However, the above procedure found comments in 90.4\% of Math papers and 95.3\% of CS papers.
 In many cases, the comments remaining are minimal or innocuous; however we also saw many examples of the form described above, which might be considered sensitive by the authors.
 For CS papers, the average number of words in comments per paper is 772; for math, it was 395.
 Expressed as a percentage of the total length of papers, this corresponds to 7.2\% in CS, and 3.9\% for in math.
-There is an appreciable difference in vocabulary size: in the full papers, there are around 1.3 million distinct words in CS, and 1.5 million in math papers.
+There is an appreciable difference in vocabulary size: in the full papers, there are around 1.3 million distinct words in CS, and 1.5 million in Math papers.
 Restricting attention to just the comments though, there are only 299 thousand distinct words in CS papers, and 338 thousand for math.
+In percentage, comments consume 15\% words for CS and 18.7\% for math.

 To generate a visualization of the vocabularly of comments, we used the Wordle tool\footnote{\url{http://wordle.net}} to generate a word cloud of comments.
 Figure \ref{fig:wordle08} shows the frequent words in comments from CS papers from 2008, while Figure \ref{fig:wordle09} is the corresponding plot for 2009.
 Here, the size of each word scales with to the frequency of the word in the input.
 For clarity, short words (of 1 or 2 characters) are removed, as are standard English stop-words (using the list in appendix 11 of \cite{stoplist}).